W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/In-class Labs/Lab 04b - Dynamic arrays.md

-# CS 200 Lab 04b: Dynamic variables and arrays
+# CS 200 Lab 04b: Pointers and dynamic variables and arrays

 ---